-Queen's University was established on October 16, 1841 in a Royal Charter issued by Queen Victoria.
-Its founders modelled the new college on the universities of Edinburgh and Glasgow, and like them, Queen's was given a governing structure built around a Board of Trustees, a Principal, and a Senate.
+Queen’s founders modeled the new college on the universities of Edinburgh and Glasgow, and like them, Queen's was given a governing structure built around a Board of Trustees, a Principal, and a Senate.

 Classes began on March 7, 1842, when "Queen's College at Kingston" opened in a small wood-frame house on the edge of the city with two professors and 13 students.
 A Faculty of Medicine was added in 1854, and in 1869, Queen's became the first university west of the Maritimes to admit women to classes.
 In 1893, Queen's established the Ontario School of Mining and Agriculture, forerunner of today's Faculty of Engineering and Applied Science.
 A graduate studies program was launched in l889, and in 1918 Queen's introduced the first commerce courses in Canada.
 The School of Nursing was launched in 1941 and the Faculty of Law opened in 1957.